Outlast: Plot

 Miles reaches an auditorium and learns that the Walrider was created by Rudolf Wernicke, a German scientist brought to the United States during Operation Paperclip.
-Wernicke believed that intensive dream therapy conducted on traumatized patients could connect swarms of nanites into a single malevolent being.
+Wernicke believed that intensive dream therapy conducted on traumatised patients could connect swarms of nanites into a single malevolent being.
 Miles also learns that the experiments were originally part of the MKUltra program.
 In the chapel, Miles finds a crucified Father Martin, who gives him a key to the lobby elevator that he insists will take him to freedom before immolating himself.
 Miles takes the elevator, which descends into a subterranean laboratory.

 Walker arrives and attacks Miles, only to be eviscerated by the Walrider.
 Miles locates an aged Wernicke, who confirms that the Walrider is a biotechnological nanite entity controlled by Billy Hope, a comatose patient of Murkoff's experiments.
 Wernicke orders Miles to terminate Billy's life support in the hopes that this will destroy the Walrider.
 Miles accomplishes the task; however, just before Billy dies, the Walrider attacks Miles and possesses his body.
 On his way out of the laboratory, a heavily injured Miles encounters a Murkoff private military unit led by Wernicke, which guns him down.

-While a horrified Wernicke realizes that Miles has become the Walrider's new host, the screen fades black as panicked screams, gunfire, and mauling sounds are heard.
+While a horrified Wernicke realises that Miles has become the Walrider's new host, the screen fades black as panicked screams, gunfire, and mauling sounds are heard.